-Many Intellectual Property Rights require registration, including Patents, Trademarks and Designs, but also Copyright in certain jurisdictions (such as the US).
+Many Intellectual Property Rights require registration, including Patents, Trademarks, and Designs, but also Copyright in certain jurisdictions (such as the US).
 Perhaps the most obvious application for blockchain within the realm of IP is their registration.
-Rather than having such rights registered in a traditional centralised database, they can be registered on a decentralised blockchain instead, with the additional benefits that blockchain technology offers, as expounded earlier.
+Rather than having such rights registered in a traditional centralized database, they can be registered on a decentralized blockchain instead, with the additional benefits that blockchain technology offers, as expounded earlier.

-IP offices could also utilise centralised adaptations of blockchain technology to record the full life-cycle of IP rights.
-Thus, one could create immutable records detailing the entire development of an IP right as from the date of its application, outlining registration, first use, licensing, assignment and so on.
+IP offices could also utilize centralized adaptations of blockchain technology to record the full life-cycle of IP rights.
+Thus, one could create immutable records detailing the entire development of an IP right as from the date of its application, outlining registration, first use, licensing, assignment, and so on.

-A multitude of governmental agencies across the globe, including IP registries, are actively exploring the possibility of transitioning into blockchain-based solutions.
+A multitude of government agencies across the globe, including IP registries, are actively exploring the possibility of transitioning into blockchain-based solutions.

 ii.
 Unregistered IP Rights

 Blockchain technology could also prove useful in relation to unregistered IP rights such as works covered by copyright.
 Such works often face issues relating to evidence of their conception.
 By uploading their work to a blockchain, creators could give their works a digital footprint, one which is furthermore a time-stamped and immutable record evidencing its creation, coupled with details of its creator and any other relative information which one may choose to include.

 Such platforms are already being developed, particularly in relation to photographs.
 Together with the advancement of artificial intelligence, this has enormous potential for creators; one can foresee a future where works could be uploaded on a blockchain and AI could scour the web using the work’s hash to detect infringing works or other unauthorized uses of protected works.